-SpectraSYSTEM pumps can automatically monitor their own performance and warn you if a flow problem exists.
+The pump has the capability to automatically monitor its own performance and warn you if a flow problem exists.
+The way the pump responds to error conditions is set in the Error Recovery menu of OPTIONS, selected from the Main Menu.
 These options (not to be confused with File Options), are described in detail in Chapter 4.

-Certain flow conditions are monitored continuously.
+Certain flow and pressure conditions are monitored continuously.
 For example, if a time line with a zero flow rate has been encountered, the pump responds with the appropriate error message shown below.
 As mentioned earlier, you can select the pump's response to certain conditions.

-'''

-!!
-ZERO FLOW RATE !!
+! !
+ZERO FLOW RATE ! !

-'''